BOJ board member Masu calls for early rate hike, joins hawkish chorus

 "Therefore, what is vital from now on is to ensure that, through timely and appropriate policy rate hikes, the underlying inflation rate does not exceed 2 per cent."

 Masu said underlying inflation remained below 2 per cent but was "drawing very close" to that level.
-He also said the BOJ must be vigilant to the risk the weak yen could accelerate price rises and heighten the public's inflation expectations.
+He also said the BOJ must be vigilant about the risk that the weak yen could accelerate price rises and heighten the public's inflation expectations.

 "Given that Japan's economy is no longer in a deflation, the BOJ must pull real interest rates out of negative territory as soon as possible," Masu said.